This blog post contains affiliate links to resources you might find helpful, at no extra cost to you. All opinions are my own.

 So even when you don’t know what’s wrong with you yet, it can be helpful to rally your support systems and make a plan on how you’ll tackle practical problems.
 Who’s going to walk the dog, take the kids to school and clean the house when you no longer can do it?
 How will you handle the impact of taking time from work, advocating for your health and doing the admin work for the insurance company?
 Try to simplify your life and routines so you can use that time and energy to work on your health and quality of life.

-For more problem-solving ideas, check out The Ultimate Guide for Getting Things Done with Chronic Illness.
+For more problem-solving ideas, take a look at The Ultimate Guide for Getting Things Done with Chronic Illness.

 How do you cope physically, emotionally and practically during the weeks or months before diagnosis?